StanfordVL/OmniGibson/docker/README.md

 - Modern Linux distribution (Ubuntu 20.04, Fedora 36, etc.)
 - RTX capable Nvidia graphics card (20 series or newer,)
-- Up-to-date nvidia drivers
+- Up-to-date NVIDIA drivers
-- A container runtime: nvidia-docker2

 # Usage

 **The below instructions concern the usage of OmniGibson containers with self-built images.
 Please see the BEHAVIOR-1K docs for instructions on how to pull and run a cloud image.**

-1. Setup Nvidia Docker and login to the Nvidia Container Registry See [here](https://www.pugetsystems.com/labs/hpc/how-to-setup-nvidia-docker-and-ngc-registry-on-your-workstation-part-4-accessing-the-ngc-registry-1115/) for details.
+1. Set up the NVIDIA Docker Runtime and login to the NVIDIA Container Registry See [here](https://www.pugetsystems.com/labs/hpc/how-to-setup-nvidia-docker-and-ngc-registry-on-your-workstation-part-4-accessing-the-ngc-registry-1115/) for details.

-2. Build the container. **From the OmniGibson root**, run: `bash build_docker.sh`
+2. Build the container. **From the OmniGibson root**, run: `./docker/build_docker.sh`

 3. Run the container
-* To get a shell inside a container with GUI: `bash run_docker_gui.sh`
+* To get a shell inside a container with GUI: `./docker/run_docker_gui.sh`
-* To get a jupyter notebook: `bash run_docker_notebook.sh`
+* To get a jupyter notebook: `./docker/run_docker_notebook.sh`
-* To get access to a shell inside a headless container `bash run_docker.sh`
+* To get access to a shell inside a headless container `./docker/run_docker.sh`

 # Development
-To push a Docker container, run: `bash push_docker.sh`
+To push a Docker container, run: `./docker/push_docker.sh`